Avengers: Endgame and every MCU movie, ranked

-Avengers: Endgame finally (finally!) hits theaters this week, and it's perfect -- and the perfect ending to "Book One" of the Marvel Cinematic Universe.
+Avengers: Endgame is out, and it's perfect -- and the perfect ending to "Book One" of the Marvel Cinematic Universe.
+It's also made all of the money at the box office.

-So, how does it compare with all 21 other MCU movies?
+So, how does it compare with all 21 other MCU movies from Marvel Studios?
 Is it the best Avengers movie?
 The best comic book movie ever?
 Keep reading to find out where it ranks for me.

 22. The Incredible Hulk